lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ![please verify](<../Auxiliary Files/Images/User_Images/verify-email.png>)

 7.
    #### Email verification:
+   This will vary depending on how the service is deployed when you access it.
+   ##### Fully configured deployment with STMP
+   Check your email, including your spam folder.
+You should see an email with subject "Verify you CME Commitment to Change account".
+Verify that the link points to the same website as you have been accessing and click it/paste it into your browser and hit enter.
+   ##### Development environment
    Navigate to your email capture service.
 If you are using manual replication, [check here for information on where to find the verification email.](https://github.com/lee-blake/CME-Commitment-to-Change/blob/master/Documentation/Development.md#consider-your-email-backend).
 If you are using the Docker app, navigate to the main container, and click on the sub-container labeled: "commitment-to-change-app-cme-ctc-mailcapture-1".

 ![email container](<../Auxiliary Files/Images/User_Images/docker_mailcapture.png>)

-1. In the resulting terminal, locate the verification email sent to your newly created account, and click on the verification link at the bottom.
+   - In the resulting terminal, locate the verification email sent to your newly created account, and click on the verification link at the bottom.

 ![verify email](<../Auxiliary Files/Images/User_Images/docker-click-link-to-verify-email.png>)
+   ***

 9. If your verification was successful, you should see the following page: